ayushkharya87/CodeIQ/README.md

 📜 License
 MIT License – Free to use and modify.

-This version looks clean, readable, and structured.
-Let me know if you need any modifications! 🚀
+This version looks structured, professional, and developer-friendly.
+Let me know if you need any refinements! 🚀